Patsy Ramsey: In media

 Ramsey was portrayed by Alex Borstein, opposite Michael McDonald as her husband, in two MADtv sketches; Jane Lynch voiced her in the Family Guy episode, "Brian Wallows and Peter's Swallows".

-She was portrayed in the 2001 South Park episode, "Butters' Very Own Episode".
+Ramsey was portrayed in the 2001 South Park episode, "Butters' Very Own Episode".
 The episode strongly implied that Patsy and her husband were responsible for the death of JonBenét.
 In a 2011 interview, South Park creators Trey Parker and Matt Stone stated that they regretted how the Ramseys were portrayed in the episode.